suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   { 'status': 'NG', 'message': string}

-	4. Device transactions (to and from device)
+	4. Device transaction recording (to and from device)

 		A. GET DEVICE TRANSACTION HISTORIES
 		-  Request: